 Wander The Dark Castles Of Dimmuborgir

 Dimmuborgir is one of the places to visit in Iceland that left me completely speechless.
-Often called the Dark Fortress, or Dark Castles, this region is filled with dramatic lava rock formations.
+Often called the Dark Fortress or Dark Castles, this region is filled with dramatic lava rock formations.
 The region is just east of Lake Myvatn, another reason why the Myvatn area is one of my favorite areas of Iceland.
 The rock formations at Dimmuborgir rise like castle walls.
-The formations are filled with caves and walls that rise like battlements against the lush grass fields that surround them.
+The formations are filled with caves and walls that rise like battlements against the lush grass fields surrounding them.

 Peer Into The Twisted Abyss Of The Echo Rocks

 Hljodaklettar, or the Echo Rocks in Vesturdalur, are a true tribute to the power of the earth.
 The landscape here is completely surreal.
 In places, it seems as though the very earth has lifted and twisted upon itself.
 From mind-blowing repeated patterns to mind-bending twists and folds, the Echo Rocks have dazzled and confused geologists for years.